-This hub continues on from Part 1, where I discussed forelimb lameness in dogs.
+This article discusses lameness in the hind legs of dogs.
+A previous article published here discusses forelimb lameness in dogs.
 Hindlimb lameness is actually a much more common problem, and accounts for about three quarters of lameness cases in my veterinary hospital.

 The causes of bone pain are the same for the hindlimb as the forelimb.
 The most common sites for bone tumours in the back leg of the dog are the end of the femur (thigh bone), and the top of the tibia (shin bone); i.e. either side of the knee joint.
 Dogs with bone pain must be presented to your veterinarian as they will need to be x-rayed.

 The most common reason for a dog to limp on a back leg is the presence of joint pain.
 When examining your dog be sure to flex and extend the ankle (or hock), knee (stifle), and hip joints.
 You may be able to palpate fluid swelling on the hock and stifle joints if they are injured.

 Stiffness after rest usually indicates joint pain, and you may notice your dog 'loosening up' with activity.
 Lameness which worsens with exercise usually indicates soft tissue pain (muscle or tendon).

 Pain in the hock and stifle joints may be first indicated by your dog changing his position when sitting—see image above.
 The foot is often held out to the side, or the leg may be extended forwards.